Sebelino/nixos-config/README.md

 ExecStart=-/sbin/agetty --autologin sebelino - $TERM
 ```

+To automatically enter X11 on boot, check `.zprofile`.

 ## Sins

 There have been times when I have had to defile my NixOS system with dirty